cjb5790/aspnetcore-workshop/exercise-3/new-app-mvc.md

 ![](./vinyl-crate-startup.png)

 This class is the entry point to our application.
-Notice the Main method on line 32 similar to a console application?
+Notice the Main method on line 32 similar to a console application.

 The `ConfigureServices` method is where we will define & configure all of the services we are using, as well as perform dependency injection.
 The `Configure` method is where we will give our application some instructions on how to run, as well as environmental configurations.

 Currently, in our `Configure` method, we are calling `app.Run()` which simply does a `Response.Write()` to print out "Hello World!"

 If we look at our `project.json` file and view our dependencies, we will see that MVC is not currently part of our project.

 ![](./vc-project-json.png)